bmaupin/civ-be-linux-fixes/docs/notes/mod-crash.md

   - CvModdingFrameworkAppSide::SetActiveDLCandMods is run multiple times when mods aren't used.
 Maybe a necessary step is skipped?
 - Something done after CvModdingFrameworkAppSide::SetActiveDLCandMods
   - Maybe the bug happens after CvModdingFrameworkAppSide::SetActiveDLCandMods, e.g. a necessary step is skipped when using mods, or alternatively

+LuaSystem::LuaStdLibLibrary::RefreshIncludeFileList is called after LoadCvGameCoreDLL.
+My guess is this is what updates the references in the Lua interpreter

 #### Cause